-- Optimism.
 If you want to make a difference, you need to maintain a degree of optimism.
 This translates to a kind of enthusiasm when working with children, and it is easily perceived and adopted by the clients with whom you work.
 If you believe that change is possible, your client will too.
 When taking courses such as “Practice with Individuals and Families,” you will see how this mindset can help motivate and inspire action in the clients whom you serve.

-- Empathy.
 Empathy is the ability to put yourself in others’ shoes, while also being able to take an objective look at yourself, the practitioner, with some level of self-awareness.
 Courses such as “Human Behavior in the Social Environment” are a solid first step in fostering empathy and honing the ability to relate to diverse groups of people in an effective, collaborative and respectful way.

-- Effective communication.
 Effective communication doesn’t necessarily come naturally, which is why there are college-level courses aimed at public speaking, interviewing techniques and active listening tactics.
 It may also help to remain personable with a sense of humor, to make a personal connection with the client.
 A college course in “Interviewing” will help develop effective communication and active listening skills in social work students.

-- Familiarity.
 A social worker must know about available resources, services and programs that can enrich or enhance their client’s situation, so familiarity with community networks and organizations is key.
 With this familiarity comes a sense of realism related to what you feasibly can and cannot provide for a client.

-- Discretion.
 “Intro to Social Work” conveys to students the values of being discreet when working in the field.
 It is important to both keep your client’s confidences and know when it is time to reach out for support or supervision, such as in mandated reporting situations.
 This introductory social work class will also reiterate the importance of maintaining firm boundaries and setting limits with clients, coworkers and colleagues.